-Wednesday in the Octave of Easter at Mississippi Abbey
+Wednesday in the First Week of Easter at Mississippi Abbey

 “In times of prosperity remember adversity; in times of adversity do not forget prosperity” (Sirach 11:25).
 The Easter Season provides us with an abundance of rejoicing in the Lord’s resurrection.
 But does today’s gospel give us any hint to remind us of adversity?